preetpoly/test/Doc/Getting_Started/Readme.md

 -   Alerting – You can set up rules to define alerts to stay updated on pertinent activities.
-After you set up a rule for an event, you receive an email when the event occurs allowing you to take immediate action.
+After you set up a rule for an event, you receive an email when the event occurs, allowing you to take immediate action.

 -   Threat intelligence – You can connect with various threat intel sources, such as Virus Total.